Interfaces + Open Design / Foundation

 01

-Explain the video's core claim as: Generative UI needs a portable representation of intent, structure, and state rather than isolated mockups.
+State the transcript-backed claim in your own words: Generative UI needs a portable representation of intent, structure, and state rather than isolated mockups.

 02